Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

-The printed result of course depends on the model, but you should get something like this: `Hello!
-I'd be happy to help answer your question.
-There are 5,280 feet in a mile`.

 To generate completions for additional messages, simply call `client.create` multiple times using the same `client`.

 ### Streaming chat completions example

 This example demonstrates how to generate a single chat completions with streaming response.
+You need to add `stream=True` to the `complete` call to enable streaming.

 <!-- SNIPPET:sample_chat_completions_streaming.chat_completions_streaming -->